lightning/bolts/02-peer-protocol.md

 it's simplest to only allow it to set fee levels; however, as the same fee rate applies to HTLC transactions, the receiving node must also care about the reasonableness of the fee.

+With `option_simplified_update` the fee logic is again simplified for implementations, such that there is no question of the HTLC state when the fee change is proposed.

 ## Message Retransmission